JoaquinBaixerasBuye/Performance-Characteristics-of-Motors/README.md

 https://colab.research.google.com/drive/1UWPAcBU4Qmdj4ttl0X2tdhNZlhglWAOC

+To use, click on link then Runtime -> Run all.

 ## Figures in Main Text

 Code used to produce the figures in the main text is available in file Figures.ipynb